 Mild defects may not need to be treated, as these defect may improve with age.
 Surgery is generally required when the defect is significant and causing problems in the health of the child.
 Less complex heart defects can be corrected with a single surgery in early infancy.
 For more complex congenital heart defects, a series of two or three surgeries may be required.

-Nowadays, more than 80% children with congenital heart diseases lead a health adult life.
+Nowadays, more than 80% children with congenital heart diseases lead a healthy adult life.
 However, people with CHD often need treatment throughout their life.

 This write-up was contributed to Credihealth by: